canonical/ubuntu-pro-for-wsl/docs/reference/index.md

 # Reference

-This section contains concise references relating to how how UP4W is designed, configured and developed:
+This section contains concise references relating to how UP4W is designed, configured and developed:

 Descriptions of key UP4W components can be found here: